indigotech/danger/README.md

 - [x] Warn when Amazon Secret Key is hardcoded
 - [x] Warn when `Dangerfile` was modified
 - [x] Warn when `http://` is used
+- [x] Warn for increase in code duplication detection

 ### Node